btilmon/IEEE-2018/README.md

     https://youtu.be/VOwyH2-VCVY
     * How to use Github if you don't want to use Visual Studio Code: https://youtu.be/77W2JSL7-r8
+  * All 3D printing files should be posted as well so that everything can be tracked.

 ## Competition Rules ##
   * From this link you can download the latest rules and access the Slack account which is a     blog where people talk about updates in the competition.
 There is valuable info in this blog.
 Link: http://sites.ieee.org/southeastcon2019/program/student-program/